jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 Use clear reasoning and visualization to drive your conclusions.
 Submit all your code through your assignment repository.
 Please make sure to include code/scripts for the following.

-- `Instruction.md`: should include instruction on how to run your simulations.
+- `Instruction.md`: should include instructions on how to run your simulations.
 - Automation: code/scripts to run your simulations.
 - Configuration: python file configuring the systems you need to simulate.
 You should add your final core designs to `components/processors.py`.